 Figure 9.
-Scatterplots as described in Figure 7.
-In (a) calibrated and raw observer-based forecasts are compared and in (b) the calibrated observer-based forecast in color and the raw observer-based forecasts as black markers are compared to persistence.
+Scatterplots as described in Fig. 7.
+In (a) calibrated and raw observer-based forecasts are compared, and in (b) the calibrated observer-based forecasts in colour and the raw observer-based forecasts as black markers are compared to persistence.

 Figure 10.
 Reliability diagrams of the raw observer-based forecast (purple), the calibrated observer-based forecast (green) and persistence (grey) for turbines GT30, GT57 and GT64.
-95 % confidence intervals are visualized as error bars.
-The black diagonal line indicates perfect reliability.
+The 95% confidence intervals are visualized as error bars.
+The diagonal black line indicates perfect reliability.
 Histograms show the number of valid forecasts per quantile step for the calibrated forecast.